triggerz/dilemma-prototype/scenes/conflict.md

  - Total: round(((Engagement * Output) / 100) - (100 - Resources))

 # Feedback
-Keep an open mind: You chose to check again.
+You chose to check again.
 Maybe you are afraid that analysis is not substantial enough?
 Or hoped that the problem just disappears again?
 But you have already checked with employees and completed an analyses - so another round will probably not change a lot in the conclusion.

 The best choice here is appreciate Johns strengths first, to make certain that the discussion is not only about his challenges.
 This increases the chance that he is not in the defensive position, but is willing to cooperate.